walidbosso/Java_Task_Scheduling/README.md

 ## Presentation:
 - Our project introduces a Java-based Distributed Task Scheduling System for parallel data(Image & Matrix) processing.
 - Efficient task scheduling optimizes resource allocation and timeframes.

+## What does my project do exactly:
-- Clients easily submit various tasks like Filter, Convolution, and Matrix, executed via RMI on the server.
+- Clients can easily submit various tasks like Filter, Convolution, and Matrix, executed via RMI on the server.
-- Server further breaks down tasks through TCP to slaves, then compiles outcomes.
+- Server further breaks down tasks through TCP to slaves, then compiles outcomes, and then sends the result back to the client.
 - Slaves play a pivotal role by executing assigned sub-tasks.

 ## Instructions: